-Offered to qualified returned Peace Corps volunteers newly admitted in the M.A.
-Counseling Program or M.A./Ph.D.
+Offered to qualified returned Peace Corps volunteers newly admitted in the M.A. or Psy.D.
+Counseling Psychology Programs or M.A./Ph.D.
 Community, Liberation, Indigenous and Eco-Psychologies specialization.
-The Counseling program fellow benefits include application fee waiver and tuition waiver of \$1,750 per quarter for up to 10 quarters.
+The M.A.
+Counseling program fellow benefits include application fee waiver and tuition waiver of \$1,750 per quarter for up to 10 quarters.
+The Psy.D.
+Counseling program fellow benefits include application fee waiver and tuition waiver of \$2,500 per quarter for up to 12 quarters.
 The CLIE specialization program fellow benefits include application fee waiver; \$10,000 tuition waiver per year for the three years of on-campus coursework; five units of credit for fieldwork (DPC 783), if service in the Peace Corps has been in the last four years.
 Accepted Coverdell students will not need to pay for these five units.